puppetlabs/puppetlabs-peadm/documentation/recovery.md

 ## Recover from failed primary Puppet server

 1. Promote the replica ([official docs](https://puppet.com/docs/pe/2019.8/dr_configure.html#dr-promote-replica))
+2. Purge the failed primary server

+        puppet node purge <failed-primary-server-fqdn>

-2. Replace missing replica server (same as [Replace missing or failed replica Puppet server](#replace-missing-or-failed-replica-puppet-server) below)
+3. Replace missing replica server (same as [Replace missing or failed replica Puppet server](#replace-missing-or-failed-replica-puppet-server) below)

 ## Replace missing or failed replica Puppet server

 This procedure uses the following placeholder references.

 * _\<primary-server-fqdn\>_ - The FQDN and certname of the primary Puppet server
+* _\<old-replica-fqdn\>_ - The FQDN and certname of the old replica Puppet server that has failed or is missing
-* _\<replacement-replica-fqdn\>_ - The FQDN and certname of the replacement replica Puppet server
+* _\<replacement-replica-fqdn\>_ - The FQDN and certname of the new replica Puppet server
-* _\<replacement-avail-group-letter\>_ - Either A or B; whichever of the two letter designations is appropriate for the server being replaced.
+* _\<replacement-avail-group-letter\>_ - Either A or B; whichever of the two letter designations is appropriate for the replacement server.
 It will be the opposite of the primary server.

 1. Ensure the old replica server is forgotten.

-        puppet infrastructure forget <replacement-replica-fqdn>
+        puppet infrastructure forget <old-replica-fqdn>

-2. Install the Puppet agent on the replacement replica
+2. Install the Puppet agent on the replacement replica.

         curl -k https://<primary-server-fqdn>:8140/packages/current/install.bash \
           | bash -s -- \